Yan Gomes Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 15th in MLB.

-- The Brewers have a 4.01 team ERA that ranks 10th across all MLB pitching staffs.
+- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (4.00).

-- Brewers pitchers combine to rank 23rd in baseball in home runs allowed (166 total, 1.3 per game).
+- Brewers pitchers combine to rank 22nd in baseball in home runs given up (168 total, 1.3 per game).

-- Miley gets the start for the Brewers, his 18th of the season.
-He is 6-3 with a 3.18 ERA and 59 strikeouts in 87 2/3 innings pitched.
+- Burnes goes for his 10th victory when he gets the start for the Brewers, his 27th of the season.
+He is 9-6 with a 3.65 ERA and 160 strikeouts in 158 2/3 innings pitched.

-- His most recent time out came on Wednesday against the Minnesota Twins, when the left-hander tossed five innings, surrendering three earned runs while giving up five hits.
+- His last appearance was on Wednesday against the Minnesota Twins, when the right-hander went six innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.